 Coutry of thousands of islands, rich natural heritage and cultural beauty

-Croatia is a true cultural arboretum – it has the ancient Roman amphitheater in Pula, in Split a Diocletians palace, a romantic Dubrovnik and a baroque Varazdin.
-Fertile valley of the Neretva is also called the Croatian California.
-Since the last 10 years has become the largest domestic producer of mandarins.At Brioni the time stopped with the death of Tito.
-The image is still as it was decades ago.
-Krka waterfalls is a natural park with an explosion of greenery and water.Diocletian’s Palace in Split is home to 4000 years old sphinx from Egypt.Croatia is a homeland of Marco Polo, which was a global traveler.
-His home should be the island of Korcula in the southern Dalmatia.
+Croatia is a true cultural arboretum – it has the ancient Roman amphitheatre in Pula, in Split a Diocletian’s palace, a romantic Dubrovnik and a baroque Varazdin.
+Fertile valley of the Neretva is also called the Croatian California and it has. become the largest domestic producer of mandarins and other local products.
+Step back in time at Brioni the time stopped with the death of Tito and the image of the place is still as it was decades ago.
+Croatia is also a homeland of Marco Polo, who was a global traveller.
+His home was the island of Korcula in the southern Dalmatia.

 Our top tips when in Croatia